moazzamk/slim-angular/README.md

 # Slim Angular Sample Application

-Use this skeleton application to quickly setup and start working on a new Slim Framework 3 application.
-This application uses the latest Slim 3 with the PHP-View template renderer.
-It also uses the Monolog logger.

-This skeleton application was built for Composer.
-This makes setting up a new Slim Framework application quick and easy.
+This application finds prime numbers for a given threshold.

 ## Install the Application

 Run this commands from the directory in the project's root directory

     php composer.phar install
-    cd public; bower
+    cd public; bower install

 * Point your virtual host document root to your new application's `public/` directory.